Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Voice Generation (Elevenlabs) for natural-sounding narration
 - Image Creation (Midjourney) for visually stunning scenes
 - Music Generation (Suno) for custom background tracks
+- Video Generation (Immersity AI) for creating video content from images

 The system processes input from a CSV file containing multiple prompts, leverages these AI services, and outputs a structured set of files primed for import into video editing software such as Capcut, significantly reducing the time and effort required in the content creation process.